JakubIllner/jakubillner.github.io/_posts/2022-11-11-automating-di-tasks-with-events.markdown

 ### Retrieve Runtime Parameters

-Runtime parameters are provided by the Event.
-When an event is triggered, it provides to the function a JSON document with parameters describing the event.
+Runtime parameters are provided by the event.
+When an event is triggered, it executes the function with a payload consisting of JSON document with parameters describing the event.
 The parameters differ for every type of service and event.
 In our case, the service is Object Storage and the event is Object Create.
-This event provides information about compartment, bucket, and object that was created in the compartment.
+Example of the JSON document with the payload is described in [Sample Event Payload](#sample-event-payload).
 The following code retrieves the required parameters from the event.

 ```
     # Get event parameters